 Managing student details

-Ordinarily the Address Book contains contact information that can include a home address.
-In ChurchSuite we've also provided optional Student details fields so that you can keep track of a student's University/College accommodation address and course details, as well as the home address where they return to during the holidays.
+The Address Book includes contact detail fields for storing a contact's home address.
+However, there are optional Student details fields so that you can keep track of a student's University/College accommodation address and course details, as well as the home address where they return during the holidays.